katarzynarogalska/ARSA-Automated-Rashomon-Set-Analysis/docs/api/pipeline_user_input_intersection_H2O.md

 All inputs required to build the Rashomon Intersection object are extracted from the user's data, which is processed and converted during the pipeline initialization.</li><br>
 <li>Initializes the <code>IntersectionVisualizer</code> object for interactive analysis of the Rashomon Intersection. <br>
 Individual plots can later be generated directly from the <code>IntersectionVisualizer</code> object.</li><br>
-<li>Generates plots for analysis depending on the task type (binary or multiclass), and stores them temporarily with their descriptions for the Streamlit dashboard.</li><br>
-<li>Closes any previous Streamlit processes to avoid conflicts.</li><br>
+<li>If <code>launch_dashboard</code> is set to True (default) it generates plots for analysis depending on the task type (binary or multiclass), and stores them temporarily with their descriptions for the Streamlit dashboard.
+It closes any previous Streamlit processes to avoid conflicts.</li><br>
-<li>Launches the Streamlit dashboard in a subprocess on the local machine (localhost), allowing interactive exploration of the Rashomon Intersection properties without blocking the main workflow.</li>
+<li>If <code>launch_dashboard</code> is set to True (default) it launches the Streamlit dashboard in a subprocess on the local machine (localhost), allowing interactive exploration of the Rashomon Intersection properties without blocking the main workflow.</li>

 </ul>
 </br>